nforgeio/neonSDK/Tools/wsl-util/PUBLISH.md

 # Instructions

 You'll need to publish the **wsl-util** project to **$\neonSDK\Toolbin** after making any changes.
-Not that publishing within Visual Studio doesn't seem to work any more for some reason, so you'll need to publish via this script instead:
+Note that publishing within Visual Studio doesn't seem to work any more for some reason, so you'll need to publish via this script instead:

 ```